Man Up | Ep. 174 • March 02, 2017

 But if you’re my friend, and you’re only my friend when I’m good to you, and when I’m not good to you anymore you’re going to stop being my friend, that’s not love, that’s a transactional tit-for-tat contract.
 Let that sink in a bit.
 That’s why I say most of the world is not actually in a love relationship with anyone.

 It’s easiest to see it when it’s a defenseless thing that can’t give you back anything beyond just existing.
-So, you can find pure love, like more pure forms of love in relationships with pets.
+So, you can find pure love, like purer forms of love in relationships with pets.
 Especially pets that don’t have any other purpose besides giving love, like guard dogs.
 Or a pet that doesn’t really do anything else except shit and stuff like that.

 But you can still love it even though it doesn’t do anything to earn it.
 And specifically because a dog, you can give it away or whatever right?
 But a baby.
 The love of a mother for a child is one of the purest forms.
 You can see that.
 Now, is it possible in an adult male-female relationship to experience this kind of love?
 Yes it is.
 Is it rare?
 Fuck yeah.
 In fact, I think most people don’t even know it exists.